 This proposal seeks to allocate a specific budget to strengthen Inverse Finance’s security measures by dividing the funds between two functions: engaging the services of Zellic for a comprehensive audit of FiRM in preparation for v2 and deployment on OP AND increasing payouts for the ongoing bug bounty program.
-This focused approach will help ensure the robustness of our platform and instill greater confidence in our user base and the wider DeFi community.
+This focused approach will help ensure the robustness of FiRM as we instill greater confidence in our user base and the wider DeFi community.

 Inverse Finance continues to make progress in strengthening its security measures and was recently praised for doing so by the DeFiSafety team.
 As a result of proposal #58 titled “Proposal to authorize allowance for formal audits”, we have successfully engaged reputable auditing firms and bug bounty platforms that have helped us identify and address potential vulnerabilities in FiRM and our Fed contracts during our contract review stage (and thus prior to launch).
 With the impending launch of new features as part of our FiRMv2 Roadmap and our expansion into Optimism, as well as the ever-evolving DeFi landscape, it’s crucial to remain vigilant and continue investing in security to ensure the long-term success and growth of our platform.

-As the DeFi space becomes increasingly competitive and innovative, we must stay ahead of the curve by continuously identifying and mitigating potential security risks.
-In light of this, The Risk Working Group proposes a specific budget allocation for two key security functions: hosting a new bug bounty contest and enhancing the existing bug bounty program.
+In light of this, The Risk Working Group proposes a specific budget allocation for two key security functions: A new audit of FiRM and enhancing the existing bug bounty program.
 The breakdown of funds is as follows:

 The BBP multisig, composed of members from the Risk, Product, Treasury, and Growth Working Groups, will continue to manage the funding and disburse rewards to our partners.
 We intend this budget to cover the next six months, during which we anticipate launching new products and expanding our ecosystem.
 Any additional allowance requests will require a DAO vote.

 - Set Bug Bounty Program’s DOLA Allowance to 90,000